USS HOPPER DDG 70

 June 18, USS Hopper arrived in Sattahip Naval Base to participate in the Thailand phase of Cooperation Afloat Readiness and Training.
 Departed Sattahip on June 27.

 July 9, The guided-missile destroyer is currently underway in the Indian Ocean, assigned to USS Enterprise (CVN 65) Carrier Strike Group.

-July 24, USS Hopper arrived in Kemaman, Malaysia, for the 4th phase of CARAT exercise. the ship recently departed Singapore after a brief port call.
-Departed Kemaman on Aug.
+July 24, USS Hopper moored at Tanjung Gelang naval base in Kuantan, Malaysia, for the 4th phase of CARAT exercise.
+The ship recently departed Singapore after a brief port call; Departed Kuantan on Aug.
 3.

 August 6, The Hopper arrived in Maura, Brunei Darussalam, for the fifth phase of CARAT exercise begining here Aug.
 8 at the Royal Brunei Navy's (RBN) headquarters.
 The RBN task group is comprised of the Waspada-class fast attack craft KDB Pejuang (P03) and KDB Seteria (P04), and the Perwira-class coastal patrol craft KDB Perwira (P14) and KDB Pemburu (P15).